-For the majority of the people in the western world, eating insects is welcomed with feelings of aversion and disgust.
-Yet for a lot of other people, entomophagy or the consumption of insects and bugs is part of their staple diet.
+For the majority of the people in the western world, eating insects or eating bugs is welcomed with feelings of aversion and disgust.
+Yet for a lot of other people, entomophagy or the consumption of edible insects and edible bugs is part of their staple diet.

 In 2013, the FAO (Food & Agriculture Organisation of the UN) published a study about the consumption of insects and recommends it as a nutritious and ecologically friendly source of food.
-This means that even in the western world, the role of insects in a healthy diet could slowly increase in importance.
+This means that even in the western world, the role of edible insects in a healthy diet could slowly increase in importance.

 The mopane worm is an edible caterpillar or one of the edible worms and it feeds mainly on the leafs of the mopane tree, hence its name.
 During harvest time which takes place a few weeks into the rainy season, hundreds of families hand pick them from the trees.
-The innards of the caterpillar are carefully squeezed out after which they are dried in the sun, smoked or boiled for preservation.
+The innards of the caterpillar worm are carefully squeezed out after which they are dried in the sun, smoked or boiled for preservation.
 In certain cases they are also preserved in cans.
-The dried mopane worms, also called Mopani worm, can be stored for usage throughout the year and are mostly sold at local markets in rural areas or in supermarkets in the bigger cities.
+The dried mopane worms, also called mopani worm, can be stored for usage throughout the year and are mostly sold at local markets in rural areas or in supermarkets in the bigger cities.

 For most of these families, it is an easily obtainable and cheap source of protein.
 The mopane worms contain three times as much protein as beef, giving it a lot of benefits of eating mopane worms.
-On the other hand, it is also considered to be a million dollar industry in Southern Africa where the worms are exported to some european countries.
+On the other hand, it is also considered to be a million dollar industry in southern Africa where the worms are exported to some european countries.
 Mopani worms are eaten in among others Botswana, Zimbabwe, Zambia, Namibia and certain regions of South Africa.

 How cook mopane worms

-The Boma restaurant, part of the Victoria Falls Safari Lodge in Victoria Falls serves many mouth watering local dishes and fried Mopane worm is one of them.
+The Boma restaurant, part of the Victoria Falls Safari Lodge in Victoria Falls serves many mouth watering local dishes and fried worms is one of them.
 For the brave ones that try at least one, they will receive a special certificate.